London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.6Location

-Why for business — Raffles London at the OWO opened in 2023 in the restored Old War Office on Whitehall — the building from which Winston Churchill, Lord Kitchener, and the Special Operations Executive directed British military operations across two world wars.
-The £1.4-billion restoration (the mos…
+Why for business: Raffles London at the OWO opened in 2023 in the restored Old War Office on Whitehall, the building from which Winston Churchill, Lord Kitchener, and the Special Operations Executive directed British military operations across two world wars.
+The £1.4-billion restoration, one of the most expensive hotel conversions in British history, opened in September 2023.

 Best room: Churchill Suite (converted from Churchill's actual wartime office) or Haldane Suite (the War Secretary's room).
 Granby Suite is the entry-level option.